Unclog Your Copy With This Easy Four-Step Framework

 A version of this story appeared in Total Annarchy, my fortnightly newsletter that helps you be a better writer, storyteller, marketer.
-Get it in your inbox; you’ll love it. * * * Above ^^ is a sign I read in a hospital waiting room a few days ago.
-It’s one of the top hospitals in […]
+Get it in your inbox; you’ll love it. * * * One of the things I love about writing is that you’re never done improving.
+One of the things I hate about writing is […]

 Is 18 the New 8?